 Gold Coast Airport

-As the gateway to one of Australia’s premier tourist destinations, Gold Coast Airport is the fifth busiest international airport in Australia, welcoming in excess of 6.5 million passengers per year – a number that is set to more than double by 2037.
+Gold Coast Airport is the gateway to some of Australia’s premier tourist and leisure destinations, welcoming in excess of 6.5 million passengers per year – a number that is set to exceed 10 million by the end of the decade.